Discourse Feed Widget for Website. No-code JSON API - Poper

 Developer community

-Mirror the #show-and-tell or #help Category from a developer-focused Discourse forum on your project README or docs site.
-Code snippets, RFC discussions and technical specs render natively.
-Live community activity sells the project better than a screenshot ever will.
+Mirror recent public topics from a developer-focused Discourse community on your project README or docs site.
+Code snippets, RFC discussions and technical specs render as live community activity.

-Open-source organization embed showing a #governance vote on adopting MIT for v3, a maintainer roundtable with TL4 leaders Lin/Rohit/Eira, contributor-of-Q2 recognition for Mei Tanaka, and latest #steering threads
+Open-source organization embed showing a governance vote on adopting MIT for v3, a maintainer roundtable, contributor-of-Q2 recognition for Mei Tanaka, and recent steering discussions

 Open-source org